Getting involved with Guildford Museum

 All the projects use our collections and the history of Guildford as a starting point.
 The organisations and individuals that are working with us are helping us to explore our heritage in different ways.

-Below are some examples of projects and activities that we are currently working on.
+Below are some examples of projects and activities that we have been working on.

 Learning to Fly Project